Here's the dish...

 SUNDAY

 After a stop at two of our favorite Edna Valley wineries, Edna Valley and Claiborne and Churchill, we headed home.
-But funny, we got hungry around Buellton and stopped at Hitching Post II (as seen in Sideways), for their own take on Santa Maria BBQ.
-They gave Jocko's a serious run for their money, with delicious appetizers like grilled artichoke and mushrooms in a red wine reduction.
-Their smallest steak, a 7 ounce sirloin served with all the trimmings from shrimp cocktail to potato, was a bargain at $20, and their private house label wines are delightful.
+But funny, we got hungry around Buellton and stopped at Hitching Post II (as seen in Sideways),

 All in all, we crammed a lot into a weekend: 3 steakhouses, 2 fine restaurants, 1 hole in the wall burrito, and 10 wineries.
 Okay, I'm a little bit Napoleonic and can drive the troops hard when it comes to conquering vast swaths of culinary territory.
 But there were no complaints about the weekend, and everyone came home with leftovers!